 6am – Wake up.

 6:40am – Leave the house.
-I was doing ICU in a city 1 hour drive away, so it meant long days.
+I was doing ICU in a city that was 1 hour drive away, so it meant long days.

 7:40am – Arrive at hospital.
 Change into scrubs.
 Grab a patient list for the day